 Although the basic design of induction motors has not changed very much in the last 50 years, modern insulation materials, computer based design optimization techniques and automated manufacturing methods have resulted in motors of smaller physical size and lower cost per kW.
 International standardization of physical dimensions and frame sizes means that motors from most manufacturers are physically interchangeable and they have similar performance characteristics.

-The information in this chapter applies mainly to 3-phase squirrel cage AC induction motors, which is the type most commonly used with VVVF converters.
+The information in this article applies mainly to 3-phase squirrel cage AC induction motors, which is the type most commonly used with VVVF converters.

 The AC induction motor comprises 2 electromagnetic parts: